govau/content-guide/_punctuation-grammar/commas.md

 "
 %}

+### Avoid Oxford commas

-Don't use Oxford commas (a comma before the final ‘and’ or ‘or’ in a sentence).
+Restructure content to avoid sentences that need Oxford commas (a comma before the final ‘and’ or ‘or’ in a sentence).

 {% include guide_example.liquid
   title = "not using an Oxford comma" content= "
 Like this

-> We share stories from our user research to identify positives, negatives, opportunities and themes.
+> We share stories from our user research to identify:
+- positives
+- negatives
+- opportunities and quick improvements
+- themes.

 Not like this

-> We share stories from our user research to identify positives, negatives, opportunities, and themes.
+> We share stories from our user research to identify positives, negatives, opportunities and quick improvements, and themes.
 "
 %}